sjmoran/curl-image-enhancement/README.md

 <p align="center">
 <img src="./images/teaser.png" width="80%"/>
 </p>
-Repository for the paper __DIFAR: Deep Image Formation and Retouching__.
+Repository for the paper DIFAR: Deep Image Formation and Retouching.
 Here you will find the code, pre-trained models, information of the datasets, and information on the training procedure for our models.
 Please raise a Github issue if you need assistance of have any questions on the research.
 <p></p>

 If you do use ideas from the paper in your research please kindly consider citing as below: